Virtual Hosting Concepts – Shared Storage

 Do I need to worry about it?

-The short answer is “No” – unless you plan on building your own infrastructure with virtualization, it is not something which the end user is even aware of.
+The short answer is “No” – unless you plan on building your own infrastructure with virtualization, it is not something that the end user is even aware of.
 Shared storage is also constantly evolving, but that is a topic for another blog.